tsbertalan/FarmAutomation/Farm Automation.md

 Next I'll need to ...

 ## TODO
-- [ ] Make a standalone Telemetry plugin.
+- [x] Make a standalone Telemetry plugin.
     - [x] Add a keyboard shortcut to toggle recording on the current vehicle
         - Maybe I won't keep this, but being able to use some keyboard shortcuts could be very useful.
-    - [ ] Add a "specialization" for all vehicles.
+    - [x] Add a "specialization" for all vehicles.
 - [ ] Add a global recorder object.
-- [ ] find some additional useful data (such as pose, motor rpm, gear, torque, ...)
+- [x] find some additional useful data (such as pose, motor rpm, gear, torque, ...)
 - [ ] Consider using sockets or some genuine pub-sub framework instead of a CSV dump.
 - [ ] Get data
 - [ ] Train predictive ODE model
 - [ ] Do MPC and other [[tasks for BDAI jobs]]
-- [ ] Write up experiments as blog posts
+- [ ] Write up experiments as blog posts.